j3rryl/excel-to-docx/README.md

 # Install globally
 bun install -g excel-to-docx

-# Or use with npx
+# Or use with bunx
-npx excel-to-docx
+bunx excel-to-docx
 ```

 ### For Node.js Users